 To understand this we need to take a look at this research done by Harvard Business School (HBS) researchers.
 Researchers Robin J Ely, Pamela Stone and Colleen Ammerman of HBS studied professional women for 20 years and had surveyed 25,000 MBA graduates from HBS of three different generation, viz.
 Baby Boomers (age 49-67), Generation X (age 32-48) and Generation Y (age 26-31).
 Harvard graduates are trained to assume leadership positions globally and by taking both male and females of the same business school, these researchers had ensured a level playing field for all respondents.

-This survey found stark difference between corporate satisfaction levels in the two genders –
+This survey found the stark difference between corporate satisfaction levels in the two genders –

 The researchers had also found out that these high achieving women do not “opt out” to take care of their children but because they find themselves in unfulfilling roles.
-The part time work they take up don’t satisfy their intellectual ability.
+The part-time work they take up doesn’t satisfy their intellectual ability.

 This study also reveals that men and women both at senior levels of management had taken career decisions (like flexible working, less travel, no promotion etc.) and there is no gender bias in that.
 This study showed that both genders have equally taken career decisions.
 The study concluded that simply being a parent did not change any of these outcomes.
 That means that feminist myth of women compromise with their career because of unpaid family work and child raising responsibility is completely baseless.

-Another Survey done by CNBC in 2015 with more than 2600 executives from US and Canada shows that men work more in extended hours and women complain more for working in extended hours.
+Another Survey done by CNBC in 2015 with more than 2600 executives from the US and Canada shows that men work more in extended hours and women complain more about working in extended hours.

-From above analysis it is clear that women when given higher responsibilities tend to complain more and very often renounce the opportunities.
-Both genders seek work – life balance but men show more dedication to their work.
-This explains squarely why a highly educated women population is of no help to a nation building.
+From above analysis, it is clear that women, when given higher responsibilities, tend to complain more and very often renounce the opportunities.
+Both genders seek work-life balance but men show more dedication to their work.
+This explains squarely why a highly educated women population is of no help to nation-building.
 Because caregiver roles – the natural choice of women, do not require higher degrees.